 For a less hands-on experience, I highly recommend ordering a charcuterie board from Board & You, the newest unique gem in New Albany just a few blocks away from the perfect picnic in a park or the waterfront!
 Pints&union also offers charcuterie and European pub-food to accompany their hand-crafted cocktails to-go.
 Their unique pairings never disappoint!

 Because our favorite “date night” activity is often a morning bike ride along the Ohio River Greenway, we love stopping in downtown Jeffersonville to begin or end our long excursion with a treat.
 We love Pearl Street Game and Coffee House for the caffeine boost or stopping at The Widow’s Walk Ice Creamery or Pearl Street Treats for a cold snack.
-We also love grabbing a picnic lunch to-go at the new Café 223, right at the base of the Big Four Bridge, and picnic at the George Rogers Clark homestead for beautiful views of the Ohio River.
+We also love grabbing a picnic lunch to-go at the new Café 223, right at the base of the Big Four Bridge, and picnic at Ashland Park for beautiful views of the Ohio River.

 Earn Your Treats